Newest Update: Nano Banana 2 (under Nano Banana Pro) Retested Freepik, Tested Kling O3 and Kling 3.0

 The reason Flux is not farther ahead: Their payment processor is terrible and will charge you even if subscriptions have been cancelled, plus Flux often fails to fetch the correct data and will make you prompt the same thing again.

-As mentioned above, for advanced editing and further refining AI images, I like Adobe Firefly, its Visual Intensity and Lighting Control, and the Camera Angle Adjustment features are an example of that.
-Adobe Firefly also top AI images and was the first unbiased tool, it generated an older woman for test prompt, which we have written out below.
+For advanced editing and further refining AI images, I do like Adobe Firefly, its Visual Intensity and Lighting Control, and the Camera Angle Adjustment features are unique.

 While Canva is also great for AI-powered image editing, the integrated image generator is quite outdated (maybe even still Dall-E 2, which we didn't even take into the review anymore, but is still on the blog image above).
 Still, since I have a Canva Pro subscription, I'm quite familiar with their editing features and I have to compliment them on their background remover, magic edit, magic grab and image upscaler functions.
 If you also already pay for a Canva subscription, I would complement it with the free AI image generator by ChatGPT or Google's Imagen (I'm slightly more fond of the first).